mgeduld/the-great-gatsby/index.md

 By F.Scott Fitzgerald, adapted by Marcus Geduld.

-Decated to Elevator Repair Service.
+Dedicated to Elevator Repair Service.

 ## Notes